How to get started and my favorite FREE work out sites

 Zuzka Light - www.zuzkalight.com (you now have to pay for ZGYM but it's very reasonable at $10/month)

-For food ideas check out my recipe tab.
+For food ideas check out my recipes listed on the left hand side, sorted by food, diet, and meal.
 As I've mentioned before I love Michi's ladder, a tool from Beachbody.
 It's very helpful to plan balanced meals and snacks.
 I also found that using a calorie tracker such as My Fitness Pal will help you get on the right track and make you more aware of how many calories you are burning and how many you're consuming.
 It's quite an eye opener because there are many things I thought were healthy that were full of sugars and empty calories.

 Check out the Fitness and Health information tab for some other great links from magazines that I've found over the last year.
 There are so many resources out there!!!
 And it's incredible how many magazines publish information on their website for you to use without having to subscribe to their magazine.